All Episodes

 We can't fight wars like that anymore because we don't fight them to win them.

-Putting handcuffs, rules of engagement on our brave men and women that are risking their lives.
+You can't fight wars with Obama and Biden putting handcuffs, rules of engagement on our brave men and women that are risking their lives.

-They've got to make split second decisions.
+They've got to make split-second decisions.

-Who, you know, who are we to decide?
+Who are we to decide?

 You can't win wars that way.